rootmelo92118/OpenGFW-website/docs/docs/build-run.md

 7. nftables table name
 8. connmark value for accepted connections
 9. connmark value for dropped connections
-10. Input, output, forward, and docker can be controlled separately.
-The local option only takes effect when none of the four options is enabled.
+10. Enable processing of INPUT chain traffic.
+The `local` option only takes effect when none of the four options (input/output/forward/docker) is enabled.
+11. Enable processing of OUTPUT chain traffic.
+The `local` option only takes effect when none of the four options (input/output/forward/docker) is enabled.
+12. Enable processing of FORWARD chain traffic.
+The `local` option only takes effect when none of the four options (input/output/forward/docker) is enabled.
+13. Enable processing of Docker network traffic.
+The `local` option only takes effect when none of the four options (input/output/forward/docker) is enabled.